Biography

-Kathryn Ann (Kay) Bailey Hutchison served in the United States Senate for Texas from 1993 to 2013, making her the first—and, to date, the only—woman elected to represent the state in the Senate.
+Kathryn Ann (Kay) Bailey Hutchison served as the United States Permanent Representative to NATO (commonly referred to as the U.S. ambassador to NATO) from 2017 to 2021.
+She previously served in the United States Senate for Texas from 1993 to 2013, making her the first—and, to date, the only—woman elected to represent Texas in the Senate.

 Hutchison was born born in Galveston, Texas, on July 22, 1943.
 She graduated from the University of Texas at Austin in 1962 and the University of Texas School of Law in 1967.
 Because law firms hired few women at that time, she began her professional career as a Houston television reporter covering state politics.